SUMMER 2026

 Help us plan!
 We’re putting together a series of professional development sessions to address some of the most common concerns we’ve heard during the past school year.
+These workshops will be on zoom so you can attend from wherever you are, and they’ll be live - not recorded - so you’ll have plenty of opportunity to interact with the presenter.
 Click the button below and let us know which PD sessions you might be interested in attending.
 (No obligation, we’re just gauging interest.)
 Thanks!

 Too Many Initiatives, Not Enough Impact?
 A Smarter Way to Lead Change